 Lynn is an Oxford-based jewellery artist who has recently graduated with a first class degree in Design Craft from De Montfort University.
 Inspired by images and objects from childhood, Lynn’s work is bold and graphic with a childlike naivety to them.
 Lynn’s jewellery collection is a great example of how she applies this approach to transform an everyday material (flexible foam) into playful, colourful objects that feel fresh and fun.

-Maja was born in Poland, where she studied Interior Architecture at the Academy of Fine Art in Cracow before graduating with her MA at the Royal College of Art (Design Product) in 2008.
-Maja is a founding member of Kompott (www.lovekompott.com), a design studio based in Warsaw.
+Maja was born in Poland and graduated with her MA at the Royal College of Art (Design Product) in 2008.
+Maja is a founding member of Kompott, a design studio based in Warsaw.
 For our 2008 edition of Do Masters Maja showed 6 Degrees, an ingenious shelving system based on a single module with sides that slant at 6 degrees.
 Multiple modules can be combined to create countless configurations to suit different spaces and needs.
-The 6 Degrees shelving system has been a great critical and commercial success, becoming one of the best selling shelving systems at Do.
+It became one of the best selling shelving systems at Do.

 Marina graduated from Brighton University in 2009, where she studied Design and Craft.
 For our 2009 edition of Do Masters Marina showed her Cut it Out felt rugs, which are rectangular felt rugs decorated with perforated lines which enable the user to alter the shape and size of the rugs by cutting along the dotted lines.

-Marta is a Spanish-born, London-based architect and designer who just graduated from the MA Design Ceramics, Furniture and Jewellery degree course at Central Saint Martins.
+Marta is a Spanish-born, London-based architect and designer who graduated from the MA Design Ceramics, Furniture and Jewellery degree course at Central Saint Martins.
 With a background in architecture, Marta has approached ceramics from a different perspective, questioning the physical qualities, applications and limits of the material.
-For example, ceramics is rarely seen in movement or as part of a mechanism.
-Marta’s Elastic Lights challenges this by creating a collection of articulated lamps that brings movement and play into ceramics, questioning the role of traditional ceramic objects.
+Marta’s Elastic Lights challenges this by creating a collection of articulated lamps that brings movement and play into ceramics.

 Big Spoon Little Spoon is a collection of five double-sided kitchen utensils that are practical and delightful in equal measures.
 Their aim is to make us visually aware of when and where different tools meet in the same process, whilst bringing harmony to otherwise disjointed domestic routines.
 Not to mention making it easier to find that little tasting spoon whilst you’re in the middle of cooking.

-Naori was born in Japan, where she studied Sculpture before moving to New York to do the same, eventually settling in the UK, where she graduated from the Royal College of Art (Constructed Textiles) in 2007.
-For our 2007 edition of Do Masters Naori showed her hand-made Mixed Media Textile Objects, which range from pebbles encased in knitted sleeves to crocheted dolls with tied-up arms.
+Naori was born in Japan and graduated from the Royal College of Art (Constructed Textiles) in 2007.
+For our 2007 edition of Do Masters Naori showed her hand-made Mixed Media Textile Objects.
 Every object comes with tags with individual stories inspired by traditional folk tales and nursery rhymes with a darker, more sinister edge.
-The appearance of charm and naivety belies the subversive concepts that influence these pieces.

-Nathan was born in Stoke-on-Trent.
-He has a BA in Mixed Media Textiles from Loughborough University and graduated from the Royal College of Art (Textiles) in 2007.
-Since then Nathan has teamed up with fellow graduate Jemma Ooi to create Custhom (www.custhom.co.uk), which focuses on designing products which interact with users.
+Nathan graduated from the Royal College of Art (Textiles) in 2007.
+Since then Nathan has teamed up with Jemma Ooi to create Custhom, which focuses on designing products which interact with users.
 For our 2007 edition of Do Masters Nathan exhibited his Embroidered Wallpapers, featuring striking patterns created by embroidering layers of different coloured paper together.
-Users

 Nazli is a designer who enjoys designing functional objects with a twist of fantasy.
 What the Duck is a vase that turns kitsch into an interior object.
 The iconic rubber duck, combined with a water bottle, creates more value when it becomes a nice little porcelain vase.